-Nature of transaction 2021 2020 Key management personnel Salaries, allowances and incentives 8,308,457 6,498,735 BOD members Board of directors 4,406,500 2,770,000
+Nature of transaction 2022 2021 Key management personnel Salaries, allowances and incentives 8,122,198 8,308,457 BOD members Board of directors numerations 2,660,000 4,406,500

-32. Segmental Information
+32. SEGMENTAL INFORMATION

 The presentation of key segments is determined on the basis that the risks and rewards of the Group are substantially affected by the differences in the products of those segments.
 These segments are organized and managed separately according to the nature of the services and products, each forming a separate unit.
 The operational segments set out below are determined by distinguishing business activities from which the Group generates revenues and incurs costs.